meidan-it-ja-talous-oy/meita-documents-and-media/documentation/README.md

 ### **Connecting to Docker-Compose**

-Connect the `/dist` folder of this project to the `wp-content/plugins` folder of the Docker container.
+Connect the `/dist` or `/build` folder of this project to the `wp-content/plugins` folder of the Docker container.

 In the `docker-compose.yml` file, you can do this by adding the local location of Wordpress under `volumes` and the location of the plugin inside the container, separated by `:`.